Male Infertility: Tests, Evaluation and Treatment

 Lifestyle: Drug use, alcohol, smoking, and obesity could also cause male infertility.

 Male Infertility Symptoms

-There are a few symptoms that can help us determine male infertility.
+There are a few low sperm count signs that can help us determine male infertility.
 The most significant sign is the inability to conceive a child.
 Some of the other symptoms you may witness include: